RyanLule/Heat-Transfer-Matlab-Simulation-/README.md

 1. heat_transfer_analysis — Calculates the Reynolds number, Nusselt
    number (via the Dittus-Boelter correlation), and convective heat transfer coefficient for water flowing through a pipe at four velocities (0.5, 1.0, 1.5, 2.0 m/s).
-Produces plots of Nu vs Re and h vs Re, and saves the results to `heat_transfer_results.mat` for use in the control script.
+Produces plots of Nu vs Re and h vs Re

 2. pid_temperature_control — Uses a lumped-capacitance energy balance
    to model the fluid in a pipe section being heated by a controllable